 The donors that transplant centers request most often are young.
 As decades of research have shown, younger stem cells produce a better outcome for patients, so when possible, younger donors are usually requested.
 If you are between the ages of 18 and 35 and in general good health, there is no cost to swab your cheek and join the registry – contributions to our organization will pay for the lab testing of your swab kit.

-Transplant centers are much less likely to ask those over age 35 to donate, so we ask that interested donors who are between the ages of 36 and 60 to offset the $60 lab fee needed to process their kit, so we can use our funds to process kits for those donors who are most likely to be called upon to donate.
+Transplant centers are much less likely to ask those over age 35 to donate, so we ask that interested donors who are between the ages of 36 and 60 please offset the $60 lab fee needed to process their kit, so we can use our funds to process kits for those donors who are most likely to be called upon to donate.
 To read an entire article on this topic, just click here.

+Nothing!
 When Gift of Life calls you as a match, we’ll ask you to complete Confirmatory Typing.
 This is a blood test (taken at a lab local to you) to confirm that you are the best match for the patient.
 If you go on to the next step, Workup, you will receive a thorough medical exam to ensure that you are healthy and ready to donate.
 You will not pay anything.

-We do our best to look out for all our donors.
-One of our coordinators will accompany you on your day of donation, to make sure you are comfortable and cared for while you are being a hero.
+We do our best to look out for all our donors, and do our best to make sure you are comfortable and cared for while you are being a hero.
 You may not feel like a hero, but we sure think you are!

-Under federal regulations, no payment can be made to a donor for donating bone marrow, stem cells, or other organs or tissues.
+Under federal regulations, no payment can be made to a donor for donating bone marrow, peripheral blood stem cells, or other organs or tissues.